laresistenciadelbit/wp_githubin/githubin/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Embed github content in your wordpress site easily.
+Embed github content in your wordpress site.
 Either in a post or a widget you can get a file list, repositories or a single file from github.

 == Description ==
-This plugin creates a shortcode and add two buttons in the post editor.
+This plugin creates a shortcode for embedding github files, repositories, readmes or folders.

-For better embed visualization it automatically gets the mobile version content of github.

-The buttons in the editor just print the shortcode in this format:
+The shortcode format is (most settings are optional):

 >[github_box url="PUT_GITHUB_URL_HERE" border="radius" style="box" x="300" y="300" fgcolor="#333" bgcolor="#fafafa" disable_images="false"]

->[github_box url="PUT_GITHUB_URL_HERE" border="false" style="none" fgcolor="none" bgcolor="none" disable_images="false"]

-The only difference between one button and the other is that the first (github_box button) put the github content into a scrollable box and the other (github_content button) leave the content without a box.

 ...............................
 ...............................